 “It was a good car, and of course our races in South Africa weren’t that long.
 But it didn’t have the fuel capacity to take us through for a full grand prix, so we made a couple of aluminium slab tanks and put them on each side.
-We had a 2.7-litre Climax four-cylinder, and because all the works cars entered, we drought we would probably be a couple of laps adrift by the end of the race.
+We had a 2.7-litre Climax four-cylinder, and because all the works cars entered, we thought we would probably be a couple of laps adrift by the end of the race.
 We looked at the face value of the race and the cars we were competing against.
-Brabham had the Repco, BRM had the H16, the Honda was there they were all pretty quick motor cars.”
+Brabham had the Repco, BRM had the H16, the Honda was there – they were all pretty quick motor cars.”

 Love didn’t run at all on Thursday, but stunned everyone by being second-fastest to Denny Hulme on Friday.
 He then chose not to drive on Saturday not because he felt he couldn’t improve his time, but out of financial necessity.